Eskyee/Virtual-Events/README.md

 # JungleLab Virtual Live Events

 Thanks to the open source software culture.
-This virtual event starter kit was used to run [Next.js Conf 2020](https://nextjs.org/2020/conf), which had almost 40,000 live attendees.
-It includes the following features:

 - Multiple stages - with the ability to add multiple sessions on each stage
 - Each stage can be configured as -